Let’s be blunt - Toxic substances are in our food, households, on our skin, in the air, soil and water.

 - Total exposure

-Of course we need to know what to look for so here's a basic list of nasties to keep away from our insides :
+Of course we need to know what to look for so let’s start with a list of nasties to keep away from the skin where they may cause a problem and also end up inside your body.

 How do I Avoid These Toxins in Real Life?